 2 Corinthians 12:10

-God Uses the Weak – Examples From the Bible
+God Chooses Those That the World Would Least Expect – Examples From the Bible

 In the Book of Judges Chapter 6, we meet Gideon.

 Gideon was ANYTHING but a warrior.
 In fact, he was quite the opposite.

 The Israelites were under constant torment by the Midianites and the Amalekites.
 The Bible tells us they “ravaged the land” and left them nothing!
 They had no sustenance!
 Their sheep and cattle were taken.

 They cried out to the Lord but God sent them a prophet.
 They wanted a savior but God sent them a sermon.